BIO2022 : Molecular Biology and Development

 |Scheduled Learning And Teaching Activities||Practical||2||3:00||6:00||2x 3 h practicals|

 |Guided Independent Study||Independent study||1||18:30||18:30||Study of lectures, ReCap, Blackboard etc.|

 Teaching Rationale And Relationship

 The lectures review background, explain key concepts and outline illustrative examples.
-In 4 lectures, progress is assessed and feedback is given through short quizzes.
 The exam practice (class test) provides students with an opportunity to answer a practice exam question.
 The final lecture is an optional review session.
 In the first practical, students use computers to analyse DNA and protein sequences with supervision and guidance.
-The practical also includes a data interpretation exercises to reinforce students’ understanding of how gene expression is regulated.
+The practical also includes a data interpretation exercise to reinforce students’ understanding of how gene expression is regulated.
 In the second practical, students gain experience in the laboratory including microscopic study, which is essential as knowledge of the key events in animal development relies on the ability to make observations.
 Private study is necessary for students to absorb information presented in lectures, to deepen their knowledge and understanding through reading supporting references, and to complete work on the practical materials.

 The format of resits will be determined by the Board of Examiners